 - General resistance to ‘wealth taxes’.

-In the preceding chapter it is suggested that some taxes should be eliminated or reduced and others maintained.
-In item1.03 on basic principles it is suggested that it is better to impose taxes on existing wealth rather than the wealth creation process, and also that in general direct taxes are more honest than indirect taxes (often described as stealth taxes).
-This item brings these strands together under the question of which taxes might be maintained under a system where LVT is the principle tax?
-Continue reading
+In Part 1, on basic principles, I suggest that it is better to impose taxes on existing wealth rather than the wealth-creation process, and also that in general direct taxes are more honest than indirect taxes (often described as stealth taxes).
+This item brings these strands together under the question of which taxes might be eliminated, reduced or maintained within a system where LVT plays a significant part.

 ‘The economic case for a Land Value Tax is simple and almost undeniable.
 Why then do we not have one already?
 Why hasn’t it been adopted widely in the western world?
 Even more puzzling is that, right now, as western economies struggle with the global financial crisis, why isn’t this form of taxation being seriously considered as an alternative?’
 Sir James Mirlees (1936-2018): Nobel economics Laureate.
 Continue reading